Coronary Heart Disease

-Since coronary arteries deliver blood to the heart muscle, any coronary artery disorder or disease can reduce the flow of oxygen and nutrients to the heart, which may lead to a heart attack and possibly death.
-Atherosclerosis is inflammation and a buildup of plaque in the inner lining of an artery causing it to narrow or become blocked.
-It is the most common cause of heart disease.
+Since coronary arteries deliver blood to the heart muscle, any coronary artery disorder or disease can have serious implications by reducing the flow of oxygen and nutrients to the heart, which may lead to a heart attack and possibly death.
+Atherosclerosis (a buildup of plaque in the inner lining of an artery causing it to narrow or become blocked) is the most common cause of heart disease.

 What is coronary artery disease?

-Coronary heart disease, or coronary artery disease (CAD), is characterized by inflammation and the buildup of and fatty deposits along the innermost layer of the coronary arteries.
+Coronary heart disease, or coronary artery disease (CAD), is characterized by the accumulation of fatty deposits along the innermost layer of the coronary arteries.
 The fatty deposits may develop in childhood and continue to thicken and enlarge throughout the life span.
 This thickening, called atherosclerosis, narrows the arteries and can decrease or block the flow of blood to the heart.